 We have chosen the speakers for the Conference 2020 to reflect on both the core elements of Planet Youth and the experience gained implementing the Planet Youth method in five continents of the world: Europe, South America, North America, Australia and Africa.
 Our speakers have a vast experience in the field of prevention covering the spectrum from administration, through research and over to hands on experience in the field.

 Alfgeir Logi Kristjansson

 Is a senior scientist for ICSRA, since 2004.
 PhD Social Medicine, Karolinska Institute, 2010.
 MSc Social Research Methodology, University of Edinburgh, 2004.
 BA Sociology, University of Iceland, 2003.
 Alfgeir has published over 50 peer-reviewed papers on prevention and one of his special fields is in how to make practical, local use of research findings.
-Alfgeir currently holds the three following positions: Assistant Professor (2012 – present), Department of Social and Behavioral Sciences, West Virginia University, School of Public Health, Research Fellow (2010 to date), Karolinska Institute, Department of Public Health Sciences, Health Promoting Behavior Research Group and Senior analyst and data coordinator (2006-date) ICSRA.
+Alfgeir currently holds the three following positions: Associate Professor (2012 – present), Department of Social and Behavioral Sciences, West Virginia University, School of Public Health, Research Fellow (2010 to date), Karolinska Institute, Department of Public Health Sciences, Health Promoting Behavior Research Group and Senior analyst and data coordinator (2006-date) ICSRA.

 Bryndis Bjork Asgeirsdottir